 In addition to being greatly useful, these tools can also scale with your business.
 As an individual, you might get overwhelmed when conversing with thousands of customers.
 Automated tools, however, track each interaction with ease.
 Therefore, the real benefit to automated customer engagement is how it operates without much oversight from you, once you set things in motion.
 It’s a beautiful thing to get credit for customer engagement without having to lift a finger.

-With that in mind, here are 5 automated tools you can use to stay in touch with every lead, customer, and follower:
+With that in mind, here are five automated tools you can use to stay in touch with every lead, customer and follower:

 1. Customer service chatbots

 When a customer comes to your website and has a question about your product or service, how do you direct them to the answer?
 What about complaints and concerns?
 Many sites have an FAQ section, while others encourage customers to send them a message that they’ll get a response to—at some point.